 AdSense (AdSense for Search and AdSense for Content) is not supported and continues to require cookie consent to serve any ads.

-Reservation creative eligibility varies based on the following scenarios:
+For publishers using the “Extend consent checking” feature, creative eligibility varies based on the following scenarios:

 - Under TCF v2.0, creatives are only filtered if an unknown ad technology provider is detected or an ad technology provider is known to violate Google’s policy or lacks any legal basis under the framework.

 For mediation, there is no creative enforcement when non-personalized ads are enabled using Google’s EU User Consent tools and that same policy will be extended for LTD creatives served through mediation.
 Under TCF v2.0, all creatives in general are eligible, but similar to reservations, we check that ad technology providers and other programmatic demand sources don’t violate Google policy and have at least one legal basis for processing data.

 There are no new user interface controls to implement limited ads.
 Publishers can indicate on a per-request level whether limited ads treatment should be applied.

 - GPT for Web: Publisher can specify on the ad tag whether to explicitly trigger a limited ads request.

 - IMA SDK for Web and App: Publishers can explicitly trigger a limited ads request by adding

 - GMA SDK: It is currently not possible to manually trigger limited ads requests through the GMA SDK.